 4. Do yoga:

 Yoga has been proven to have so many health benefits, including relieving stress.
 You can find yoga classes in your hometown or do it in the comfort of your own home with some great Youtube channels that offer yoga at all different levels.
-Here is a list of the 10 Best Yoga Youtube Channels for Beginners.
+Here is a list of the 10 Great Yoga Youtube Channels for Beginners.
 And here are 13 Easy Yoga Poses for Stress Relief you can do right now.

 5. Get a massage: